Director Dee Rees Explores Racism In Post-War Mississippi In 'Mudbound'

 REES: I think it was living in Brooklyn and seeing it, you know.
 So I came out.
 It was, like, my second year of film school.
 And so my parents were already freaked out that I'd quit my job and gone to film school.
 And then this double, like, you know, hit of like and also by the way I love women, so I think they thought I was having a nervous breakdown and tried to have a couple of like interventions.
 And so for me, it was - and I remember just feeling, like, such guilt, you know, feeling like I'd hurt my parents, feeling like I'd like, you know, I was, like, hurting them in some major way.

-GROSS: In the movie, the mother's Christian.
-That has a lot to do with why she's so upset that her daughter is a lesbian.
+GROSS: In the movie, the mother's Christian, and that has a lot to do with why she's so upset that her daughter is a lesbian.
 Are your parents Christian?
 And did that have to do with their initial reaction to you coming out?

 And so, like, I felt like - well, actually, like my grandmother, I remember, like, one Thanksgiving because I'd limited, like, my going home just to holidays.
 And so we're at Thanksgiving table.
 It's me, my mother and my grandmother.
 And so my grandmother, like, says the grace over the table and in her prayer she says you're perfect the way you are.
 There's not one thing I would change about you.
 And my mom said, oh, well, there's one thing.
 And my grandmother said, nope, there's not one thing I would change about you.
 And, like, that moment on I felt vindicated.
 Like, I almost cried.
 Like, I felt like she was telling me in that moment that she accepted me for who I am and that she loved me unconditionally.